Tākitimu: Ngāti Kahungunu accounts

-Construction and launching
+Construction and equipping

-Te Haunui, a modern reconstruction of a single-rigger sea-going waka (canoe).

 Tamatea ordered the construction of Tākitimu.
-It was made by three craftsmen, called Ruawharo, Tupai, and Te Rongo Putahi.
+It was made by three craftsmen, named Ruawharo, Tupai, and Te Rongo Putahi.
 The initial work was done on Titirangi hill, the later work at Tamatea's house in Whangara.
-Four stones, Kohurau, Ka-ra, Anewa, and Pounamu were used to make five adzes, named Te Awhiorangi, Tewhironui, Rakuraku o Tawhaki, Matangirei, and Hui-te-rangiora.
+Four stones, Kohurau, Ka-ra, Anewa, and Pounamu, were used to make five adzes, named Te Awhiorangi, Tewhironui, Rakuraku o Tawhaki, Matangirei, and Hui-te-rangiora.
 Te Awhiorangi, the most sacred of these adzes, was used by Tamatea to ceremonially cut through the waves, clearing the way for the canoe to travel over the sea.
-The canoe was first roughly shaped at Titirangi hill and then taken to Tamatea's house at Whangara, where the carving was completed in an extremely sacred enclosure which was off limits to women and commoners.
-The craftsmen and their tools had to be specially purified in water when their work was over; J. H. Mitchell records the karakia sung by the tohunga (high priest) during this work.
-All the chips and sawdust from the canoe had to be ritually burnt, because it was too sacred to be used for any other purpose.
+The canoe was first roughly shaped at Titirangi hill and then taken to Tamatea's house at Whangara, where the carving was completed in an extremely sacred enclosure that was off limits to women and commoners.
+The craftsmen and their tools had to be specially purified in water when their work was over; Mitchell records the karakia sung by the tohunga (high priest) during this work.
+All the chips and sawdust from the canoe had to be ritually burnt, because they were too sacred to be used for any other purpose.

-Tamatea and Ruawharo consecrated the Tākitimu by singing a karakia which J. H. Mitchell records and pouring a calabash of water over the bow.
-Then four rollers, called Te Tahuri, Mounukuhia, Mouhapainga, and Manutawhiorangi were used to launch the canoe into the Pikopiki-i-whiti lagoon.
-After this, it was taken in the night to Te-whetu-Matarau and the tohunga Ruawharo cast various protective spells for the boat, one of which J. H. Mitchell records.
-J. H. Mitchell forcefully denies stories that Ruawharo alone or with his brother Tupai stole the Tākitimu from the tribes of Te Tini-o-Pekerangi, Te Tini-o-Whakarauatupa, Te Tini-o-Makehukuhu, and Te Tini-o-Tutakahinahina.
+Tamatea and Ruawharo consecrated Tākitimu by singing a karakia, which Mitchell records, and pouring a calabash of water over the bow.
+Then four rollers, named Te Tahuri, Mounukuhia, Mouhapainga, and Manutawhiorangi, were used to launch the canoe into Pikopiki-i-whiti lagoon.
+After this, it was taken in the night to Te-whetu-Matarau and the tohunga Ruawharo cast various protective spells for the boat, one of which Mitchell records.
+Mitchell forcefully denies stories that Ruawharo alone or with his brother Tupai stole Tākitimu from the tribes of Te Tini-o-Pekerangi, Te Tini-o-Whakarauatupa, Te Tini-o-Makehukuhu, and Te Tini-o-Tutakahinahina.

-Description and crew

-The Takitimu was a large, single-rigger canoe.
+Takitimu was a large, single-outrigger canoe.
 It consisted of rauawa (boards attached above the hull), haumi (extensions to the front and back of the boat), taumanu (thwarts), a kāraho or rahoraho (deck), a tauihu (figurehead), rapa (sternpost), whitikotuku (frame for an awning), tira (masts), puhi (plumes of feathers), kārewa (buoys) and hoe (paddles).
 The canoe had six ceremonial paddles: Rapanga-i-te-atinuku, Rapanga-i-te-ati-rangi, Maninikura, Maniniaro, Tangiwiwini, and Tangi-wawana.
 There were two bailers: Tipuahoronuku and Tipuahororangi.

 At the front of the canoe there was a space for the sacred objects in which the atua (gods) of the people resided.
-These objects represented Ranginui (the sky) and Paptuanuku (the Earth).
-The objects also represented a number of spirits that protected the Takitimu on its voyage:
+These objects represented Ranginui (the sky) and Papatuanuku (the Earth).
+The objects also represented a number of spirits that protected Takitimu on its voyage: